lizongying/go-crawler/README.md

         * `loop`: Executes repeatedly.
         * `once`: Executes only once.
         * `cron`: Executes at scheduled intervals.
 * Scheduled task.
-This configuration is only applied when the mode is set to "cron", such as "every 10 seconds"
+This configuration is only applied when the mode is set to "cron", such as "10s"
     * Environment variable `CRAWLER_SPIDER_SPEC`
     * Startup parameter `-s`